 I guess we all have an idea of what zero waste means.
 It has its connotations.
-Certain images come to mind when we think about zero waste – mostly pretty layouts with cotton produce bags, reusable bottles, and natural sponges.
+Certain images come to mind when we think about it – mostly pretty layouts with cotton tote bags, reusable bottles, and mason jars

 But that’s just the image we have of zero waste.
 And it’s pretty far from the original concept.

-Surprise surprise, the idea of zero waste was not made for individuals to use in their particular lives, but as a model of industrial production.
+Surprise surprise, the idea of zero waste was not made for individuals to use in their particular lives, but as a model of industrial production and waste management.

 Let me elaborate.